by William Kiraly

 “Will you tell me if I lose?”

 Hillary thought for a few minutes.
 Yes, she was president now, elected with an historic majority but the damned Republicans still held the Senate and she thought it hardly likely that she would have an easy time with anyone on her list of Supreme Court candidates.
 Losing just one of her nominees seemed a cheap price to pay for keeping him out of the other nominations.
-She didn’t really believe the Father of Lies but damn, she was curious about what he had stored in that locker.
+She didn’t really believe the Father of Lies, but damn, she was curious about what he had stored in that locker.
 She shrugged and simply said, “Okay”

 The Devil smiled a broad smile and shuffled the cards again, then he did something he had never done before, he let her cut the deck.

 He dealt her five cards and took five cards for himself.
 Her heart sank when she picked up her cards, A four of hearts, a six of spades, a seven of spades, a two of diamonds and a ten of hearts.
 Ten high.
-She turned in three cards but at the end, still had a ten high.
+She turned in three cards but in the end, still had ten high.
 Her opponent turned in two cards and showed a pair of fives.

 She frowned.
-“I guess I’ll never know” she said to herself.
+“I guess I’ll never know,” she said to herself.

 “Double or nothing?”
 Asked Lucifer, shuffling and again offering her the cut.

 “I’m not going to win against you, am I?”
-She said, more as a statement than a question.
+She said, more a statement than a question.